Hurricane Jeanne: Georgia

-As Jeanne moved through the southeastern United States, it still produced gale-force wind gusts.
-Savannah/Hilton Head International Airport recorded wind gusts to 44 mph.
+As Jeanne moved through the southeastern United States, it still produced gale-force wind gusts; Savannah/Hilton Head International Airport recorded wind gusts of 44 mph.
 The storm led to above-normal tides and beach erosion along the coast.
 The storm also spawned five weak tornadoes across Georgia, all of them rated F0.
 The first touched down briefly in a forest in northern Clinch County, with at least 20 trees snapped or knocked down.
-Two tornadoes struck Bulloch County, one near Statesboro and the other near Portal.
-They both damaged a few trees.
+Two tornadoes struck Bulloch County, one near Statesboro and the other near Portal; they both damaged a few trees.
 Weak tornadoes also touched down near Millhaven in Screven County and near Perkins in Jenkins County.

 The storm also dropped heavy rainfall.
 The highest precipitation total in Georgia was 8.98 in, recorded near Tifton.
 In southern Georgia, the rains produced flooding that washed out roads in Lowndes County, after the Withlacoochee River exceeded its banks.
 In Valdosta, around 700 people evacuated due to floods, while schools and businesses were closed.
 The rains, in addition to gale-force wind gusts, knocked down trees and power lines, some of which fell onto homes.
 Around 36,000 people in the Valdosta area were without power.
-In Bibb County, dozens of trees fall, leaving 600 people without power, and leading to one car accident.
+In Bibb County, dozens of trees fell, leaving 600 people without power and leading to one car accident.
 Near Macon, the interchange between I-75 and I-16 was flooded.
 Farther north in the Atlanta area, heavy rainfall produced floods along the Chattahoochee River, along with nearby creeks and streams.
 Both the Peachtree and Nancy creeks in Fulton County exceeded flood stage, which inundated nearby homes and businesses that were flooded ten days earlier by Hurricane Ivan.
 The river flooding covered parts of a golf course.
 In Gwinnett County, the heavy rains damaged the roof of an apartment complex, forcing at least 75 people to evacuate.
 A small lake in Union Point failed during the floods.
 Several minor roads across the area were washed out or closed.
 Damage in the Atlanta area reached $5 million.